thebird/Swipe/README.md

 ## License
-Swipe mobile slider is &copy; 2012 [Brad Birdsall](http://bradbirdsall.com) and is licensed under the terms of GPL &amp; MIT licenses.
+Swipe mobile slider is &copy; 2013 [Brad Birdsall](http://bradbirdsall.com) and is licensed under the terms of MIT licenses.